mumoshu/division/README.md

         kind: Cluster
 ```

-Now you can CRUD the `cluster` resources by running `crdb` commands:
+Now you can CRUD the `cluster` resources by running `div` commands:

 More concretely:

-- `crdb apply -f yourcluster.yaml` to create a `cluster` resource.
+- `div apply -f yourcluster.yaml` to create a `cluster` resource.
 See `example/foo.cluster.yaml` for details on the yaml file.
-- `crdb [get|delete] cluster foo` to get or delete a `cluster` named `foo`, respectively.
+- `div [get|delete] cluster foo` to get or delete a `cluster` named `foo`, respectively.

 ### Dynamic configuration(recommended)

-In `dynamic` configuration, you just tell `crdb` to read resource definitions from the specified source.
+In `dynamic` configuration, you just tell `div` to read resource definitions from the specified source.

-An example `crdb.yaml` that loads resource definitions from a DynamoDB table named `crdb-dynamic-customresourcedefinitions` would look like:
+An example `div.yaml` that loads resource definitions from a DynamoDB table named `div-dynamic-customresourcedefinitions` would look like:

 ```yaml
 metadata: